Www.pitchshifter.com

 www.pitchshifter.com is the fourth album by the British industrial metal band Pitchshifter.
 It was released in the United Kingdom by Geffen Records on 2 March 1998, and in the United States by DGC Records on 7 April 1998.
-The record, which was their first released through a major label, sold just over 60,000 copies in the US alone—selling nearly twice as much as the group's proceeding album Deviant did (which sold 33,000 copies).
+The record, which was their first released through a major label, sold just over 60,000 copies in the US alone—selling nearly twice as much as the group's preceding album Deviant did (which sold 33,000 copies).

 The album's name comes from the band's domain name–a relative novelty at the time of the release.
-The domain name registration was eventually lapsed; JS Clayden said "we carried the website for such a long time that it felt like a burden being lifted to let it go".
+The domain name registration was eventually lapsed; JS Clayden said: "we carried the website for such a long time that it felt like a burden being lifted to let it go".

-Multiple songs from www.pitchshifter.com were included on the vehicular-based PlayStation games Twisted Metal 3 and Test Drive 5.
+Multiple songs from www.pitchshifter.com were included on the vehicular-based PlayStation games Twisted Metal III and Test Drive 5.

+Album cover

+The original image of the advertisement for the Eversharp presentation set of writing utensils (1946).

+The album cover features a heavily edited and distorted image of a 1946 advertisement for Eversharp brand of pens.
+The background contains snippets of computer code and what appears to be Japanese text.
+The bottom of the image was heavily warped to remove elements of the advertisement so it could be repurposed for album art.